dnlnln/sql-server-samples/samples/databases/wide-world-importers/documentation/wwi-oltp-htap-catalog.md

 |VehicleTemperatures|Regularly recorded temperatures of vehicle chillers|
 |ColdRoomTemperatures|Regularly recorded temperatures of cold room chillers|

+## Design considerations

+Database design is subjective and there is no right or wrong way to design a database.
+The schemas and tables in this database show ideas for how you can design your own database.

+### Schema design

+WideWorldImporters uses a small number of schemas so that it is easy to understand the database system and demonstrate database principles.

+Wherever possible, the database collocates tables that are commonly queried together into the same schema to minimize join complexity.

+The database schema has been code-generated based on a series of metadata tables in another database WWI_Preparation.
+This gives WideWorldImporters a very high degree of design consistency, naming consistency, and completeness.
+For details on how the schema has been generated see the source code: [wide-world-importers/wwi-database-scripts](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/wide-world-importers/wwi-database-scripts)

+### Table design

+- All tables have single column primary keys for join simplicity.
+- All schemas, tables, columns, indexes, and check constraints have a Description extended property that can be used to identify the purpose of the object or column.
+Memory-optimized tables are an exception to this since they don’t currently support extended properties.
+- All foreign keys are automatically indexed unless there is another non-clustered index that has the same left-hand component.
+- Auto-numbering in tables is based on sequences.
+These sequences are easier to work with across linked servers and similar environments than IDENTITY columns.
+Memory-optimized tables use IDENTITY columns since they don’t support in SQL Server 2016.
+- A single sequence (TransactionID) is used for these tables: CustomerTransactions, SupplierTransactions, and StockItemTransactions.
+This demonstrates how a set of tables can have a single sequence.
+- Some columns have appropriate default values.

+### Security schemas

+For security, WideWorldImporters does not allow external applications to access data schemas directly.
+To isolate access, WideWorldImporters uses security-access schemas that do not hold data, but contain views and stored procedures.
+External applications use the security schemas to retrieve the data that they are allowed to view.
+This way, users can only run the views and stored procedures in the secure-access schemas

+For example, this sample includes Power BI dashboards.
+An external application accesses these Power BI dashboards from the Power BI gateway as a user that has read-only permission on the PowerBI schema.
+For read-only permission, the user only needs SELECT and EXECUTE permission on the PowerBI schema.
+A database administrator at WWI assigns these permissions as needed.

 ## Stored Procedures

 Stored procedures are organized in schemas.
 Most of the schemas are used for configuration or sample purposes.